WICG/view-transitions/scoped-transitions.md

   scrolling.

-* _Smooth rendering outside the transition scope:_  View transitions have to [pause rendering](#Pause-rendering) while the DOM callback is running, but now we can pause rendering in only part of the page.
+* _Smooth rendering outside the transition scope:_  View transitions have to [pause rendering][render-suppression] while the DOM callback is running, but now we can pause rendering in only part of the page.

 * _Transitions respect z-index:_  Non-transitioning content outside the scoped
   transition root can now paint on top of the transitioning content.
 This is